Kernix13/beginner-git-commands/README.md

 git remote set-url origin https_url git remote -v
 ```

-The `git remote set-url` command changes an existing remote repository URL from it's original source to whatever you used for `https_url`, which should be your empty repo.
+The `git remote set-url` command here changes an existing remote repository URL from it's original source to whatever you used for `https_url`, which should be your empty repo.

 Now git knows that the origin is your repo.
 Using `git remote -v` again is to check that git is pointing to the desired repo address.

 Then to push the cloned repo files to *your* repo use:

 ```
 git push origin master